-Foreign invested entities are required to submit statutory audited financial statements to its applicable licensing body, Department of Finance in provinces and cities under the jurisdiction of the central government where such enterprise's head offices are located, local tax authority and department of statistics within 90 days from their reporting date.
-For enterprises located in an Export Processing Zone or Industrial Zone, financial statements will be filed with Export Processing Zone or Industrial Zone Management Board if required.
+Foreign invested entities are required to submit statutory audited financial statements to its applicable licensing body, Department of Finance in provinces and cities under the jurisdiction of the central government where such enterprise's head offices are located, and the local tax authority and department of statistics within 90 days from their reporting date.
+For enterprises located in an Export Processing Zones or Industrial Zones, financial statements will be filed with Export Processing Zone or Industrial Zone Management Board if required.